History of The New Era Dental Society

 وسيط تقديم الفوركس The New Era Dental Society is one of the youngest affiliates of the National Dental Association having been established as a result of the Odonto Chirurgical and William A. Jackson Dental Societies in 1971.

 click here The William A. Jackson Dental Society was founded in 1908 and named after the first man of color to practice in Philadelphia.
 It's active history spanned some 62 years, disbanding in 1970 with the formation of the New Era Dental Society.
 Members of the Jackson Society maintained a dental clinic at Mercy Hospital and were very active in the dental program at Mercy Douglas Hospital.

 |watch Honoring Past Presidents of The New Era Dental Society|

 | http://i3group.com.au/?klykva=%D8%AA%D8%AF%D8%A7%D9%88%D9%84-%D8%A7%D9%84%D8%AE%D9%8A%D8%A7%D8%B1%D8%A7%D8%AA-%D8%A7%D9%84%D8%AB%D9%86%D8%A7%D8%A6%D9%8A%D8%A9&7a5=fa DR. BENJAMIN NERO

 | source link DR. PERRY C. FENNELL, JR.

 THIRD PAST PRESIDENT

-source The mission of New Era Dental Society is to:
+source link The mission of New Era Dental Society is to: